-Just purchased your book (Moving to Hawaii 2012 – Is Living in Paradise for You?)and have a question about what you feel is an adequate income level to move to Hawaii; you mention a figure of 50k per person as being in the ballpark.
+I have a question about what you feel is an adequate income level to move to Hawaii; you mention a figure of 50k per person as being in the ballpark.

 Here’s what our situation will be, roughly four years from now.
 My wife and I will both be retired with a gross income of roughly $7000 monthly; we’re not interested in home ownership, feeling it is no longer a great investment.
 Haven’t really decided where we would like to live, but the North Shore of Oahu is one possibility.
 We will have some (but not unmanageable) long-term debt, and the income is bulletproof.
 We don’t drink, aren’t nightlife types, but we do like to go out and hear live music periodically.